aleph2c/miros-rabbitmq/docs/_sources/how_it_works2.rst.txt

 class, so it gets the publisher as part of the deal.
 The client basically needs to provide it an IP address, a routing key and an exchange name and it is ready to perform a search.
-A user can provide the ``live_trace`` and ``live_spy`` arguments if they need to debug the statechart encase within the ``RabbitConsumerScoutChart``, but by default this instrumentation is off.
+A user can provide the ``live_trace`` and ``live_spy`` arguments if they need to debug the statechart encased within the ``RabbitConsumerScoutChart``, but by default this instrumentation is off.
 Let's turn this instrumentation on and then describe what it is doing.
-We will do this twice, once for an address that doesn't have a RabbitMQ server running on it and a second time with an address that does.
+We will do once for an address that doesn't have a RabbitMQ server running on

-Let's start with failure:
+it:

 .. code-block:: python